Testimonio

 Then Jesus was led by the Spirit into the wilderness to be tempted by the devil.
 After fasting forty days and forty nights, he was hungry.
 The tempter came to him and said, "If you are the Son of God, tell these stones to become bread."

-Jesus' prayers showed a deep connection with God.
-When he prayed to God, he called Him Abba - or daddy.
-In John 10:25-30 KJV, Jesus reveals his relationship with God:
+Jesus' prayers revealed a deep, intimate connection with God.
+When He prayed, He called God Abba — a term of endearment similar to "daddy."
+In John 10:25-30 KJV, Jesus reveals His relationship with the Father:

 Jesus answered, "I did tell you, but you do not believe.
 The works I do in my Father's name testify about me, but you do not believe because you are not my sheep.
 My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they shall never perish; no one will snatch them out of my hand.
 My Father, who has given them to me, is greater than all; no one can snatch them out of my Father's hand.
 I and the Father are one."

-In the Bible, Jesus brought back three people.
-In Nain, he brings back the widow's son in Luke 7:11-17 KJV:
+In the gospels, Jesus brought three people back from the dead, demonstrating His power over death itself.
+In Nain, He raised the widow's son in Luke 7:11-17 KJV:

 Soon afterward, Jesus went to a town called Nain, and his disciples and a large crowd went along with him.
 As he approached the town gate, a dead person was being carried out—the only son of his mother, and she was a widow.
 And a large crowd from the town was with her.
 When the Lord saw her, his heart went out to her and he said, "Don't cry."
 Then he went up and touched the bier they were carrying him on, and the bearers stood still.
 He said, "Young man, I say to you, get up!"
 The dead man sat up and began to talk, and Jesus gave him back to his mother.